Congo Free State: Economy during Leopold's rule

 The Force Publique (FP), Leopold's private army, was used to enforce the rubber quotas.
 Early on, the FP was used primarily to campaign against the Arab slave trade in the Upper Congo, protect Leopold's economic interests, and suppress the frequent uprisings within the state.
-The Force Publique's officer corps included only white Europeans (Belgian regular soldiers and mercenaries from other countries).
+The FP's officer corps included only white Europeans (Belgian regular soldiers and mercenaries from other countries).
 On arriving in the Congo, the army included men from Zanzibar, West Africa, and eventually from the Congo itself.
-In addition, Leopold had been actually encouraging the slave trade among Arabs in the Upper Congo in return for slaves to fill the ranks of the FP.
-During the 1890s, the FP's primary role was to exploit the natives as corvée labourers to promote the rubber trade.
+Leopold encouraged the slave trade among Arabs in the Upper Congo, in return for slaves to fill the ranks of the FP.
+In the 1890s, the FP's primary role was to exploit the natives as corvée labourers to promote the rubber trade.

 Many of the black soldiers were from far-off peoples of the Upper Congo, while others had been kidnapped in raids on villages in their childhood and brought to Roman Catholic missions, where they received a military training in conditions close to slavery.
-Armed with modern weapons and the chicotte—a bull whip made of hippopotamus hide—the Force Publique routinely took and tortured hostages, slaughtered families of rebels, and flogged and raped Congolese people with a reign of terror and abuse that cost millions of lives.
+Armed with modern weapons and the chicotte—a bull whip made of hippopotamus hide—the FP routinely took and tortured hostages, slaughtered families of rebels, and flogged and raped Congolese people with a reign of terror and abuse that cost millions of lives.
 One refugee from these horrors described the process:

 We were always in the forest to find the rubber vines, to go without food, and our women had to give up cultivating the fields and gardens.
 Then we starved ...
 When we failed and our rubber was short, the soldiers came to our towns and killed us.
 Many were shot, some had their ears cut off; others were tied up with ropes round their necks and taken away.

-They also burned recalcitrant villages, and above all, cut off the hands of Congolese natives, including children.
+They also burned recalcitrant villages, and above all, cut off the hands of Congolese locals, including children.
 The human hands were collected as trophies on the orders of their officers to show that bullets had not been wasted.
 Officers were concerned that their subordinates might waste their ammunition on hunting animals for sport, so they required soldiers to submit one hand for every bullet spent.
 These mutilations also served to further terrorize the Congolese into submission.
 This was all contrary to the promises of uplift made at the Berlin Conference which had recognized the Congo Free State.